exakat/exakat-docs/Reference/Rules/Exceptions/MultipleCatch.rst

   It is possible to have several distinct exceptions class caught by the same catch, preventing code repetition.

 This is a new feature since PHP 7.1.
+This is a backward incompatible feature of PHP 7.1.

 .. code-block:: php